keboola/connection-docs/templates/ai-campaign-executer/ai-campaign-executer.md

 ![Flow 1](/templates/ai-campaign-executer/flow1.png)

 - First you will set up a component that extracts data from your Shopify account.
 You only need to provide login credentials for your Shopify account, and the component will handle the extraction of all necessary data.
-- The Transformation is already pre-defined for you and will create a dataset containing customer contact information and products to be recommended to each of them.
+- The transformation is already pre-defined for you and will create a dataset containing customer contact information and products to be recommended to each of them.
 - The AI app utilizes the data created by the above mentioned transformation and generates a customized SMS message for them.
-- The Transformation second creates two new tables from an existing table, with some column renaming and the addition of an "approved" column in the second table, which is initialized with a value of "false" for all rows.
+- The transformation then creates two new tables from an existing table, with some column renaming and the addition of an 'approved' column in the second table, which is initialized with a value of `'false'` for all rows.
-- Data is sent into the Data App, where the user can review the messages generated and approve the ones for campaign execution.
+- Data is sent into the data app, where the user can review the messages generated and approve the ones for campaign execution.

 **Flow 2, in a nutshell:**

 {: .image-popup}
 ![Flow 2](/templates/ai-campaign-executer/flow2.png)

-Once the user has selected the messages for sending and clicked on **Upload to Keboola** button within the data app, flow 2 is triggered automatically to send the data to Twilio.
+Once you have selected the messages for sending and clicked the **Upload to Keboola** button in the data app, flow 2 is triggered automatically to send the data to Twilio.

 ## Entity Relationship Diagram